rohan843/cybersecurity-notes/README.md

 Adversarial AI uses AI and ML techniques (described [here](https://nvlpubs.nist.gov/nistpubs/ai/NIST.AI.100-2e2023.pdf)) to conduct attacks more efficiently.

 Adversarial AI falls under both the communication and network security and the identity and access management domains.

+### Supply Chain Attack

+These attacks target systems, applications, hardware and/or software to locate a vulnerability where malware can be deployed.

+These attacks cause a breach at any point in the supply chain.
+They are costly as they can affect multiple organizations and the individuals who work for them.

+They fall under several CISSP domains, including but not limited to security and risk management, security architecture and engineering, security operations.